-Figure 1: Critical outcomes and action steps for a Level 1 Disaster Risk Management Plan
+Figure 1: Critical outcomes and action steps required to establish a Level 1 Disaster Risk Management Plan

 So, now that you have the background, let's get on with it!

 3. Critical Outcome 1: Establish foundational institutional arrangements for disaster risk management